 On Yom-Tov or Shabbos, one may set up a temporary partition for shelter or privacy.
 One may not do so if it is required to validate the Sukkah, but one may ask a Goy to do so.
-[This is most frequently an issue in a Sukkah with folding or hinged walls.]
+[This is most frequently an issue when the primary walls of the Sukkah are hinged or foldable.]

-THE SUKKAH AND DECORATIONS
+W THE SUKKAH AND DECORATIONS

-Unless absolutely unavoidable, the Sukkah should not be dismantled or otherwise made unusable until after Simchas Torah.
+Unless absolutely unavoidable, the Sukkah should not be dismantled or made unusable until after Simchas Torah.

 It is not Chabad custom for the Sukkah to be decorated.
-However, if decorations are hung from the Schach, they should be no further than 4 Tefachim (32cm) from the Schach.
-Therefore, when hanging decorative chains, one should ensure that they are entirely within 4 Tefachim.
+However, if decorations are hung from the Schach, they should hang no lower than 4 Tefachim (32cm) from the Schach.
+Similarly, decorative chains should droop no lower than 4 Tefachim.

-Sukkah decorations are Muktzeh on Shabbos and Yom Tov, and no personal benefit may be derived from them the entire Sukkos and until after Simchas Torah, even if they fall off.
+Sukkah decorations are Muktzeh on Shabbos and Yom Tov, and no personal benefit may be derived from them until after Simchas Torah, even if they fall off.
 However, these prohibitions may be avoided by verbalizing the following stipulation before the onset of Sukkos: "I do not separate myself from using the decorations any time I desire."

 Similarly, the Sukkah walls and Schach are Muktzeh on Shabbos and Yom Tov.
-For the duration of Sukkos and until after

-Simchas Torah, one may not derive personal benefit from them in a manner that disrupts their primary use, such as snapping off a sliver of wood to use as a toothpick.
+Until after Simchas Torah, one may not derive personal benefit from them in a manner which disrupts their primary use, such as snapping off a sliver of wood to use as a toothpick.
 [However, one may rest items on, or in, the walls of the Sukkah, since doing so does not disturb their function.]
 These restrictions apply even if the Sukkah was dismantled during Sukkos (e.g. a Sukkah mobile).